hackerFaruk/BootcampVisualStudio/README.md

 ## databaseLogger

-This is a poroject to connect .net and mssql,   it is a simple console app that perfoprms database CRUD
+This is a project to connect .net and mssql,   it is a simple console app that performs database CRUD